Our Wall of Fame

 Boutrous Boutrous-Ghali served as the Egyptian Minister of Foreign Affairs from 1977 until 1991.
 After that, he served as the sixth Secretary-General of the United Nations from 1992 until 1996.
 Boutros-Ghali oversaw the UN at a time when it dealt with several world crises, including the breakup of Yugoslavia and the Rwandan Genocide.

-Received the World Leader Cycle Award in 1997.
+Anders Fogh Rasmussen Secretary General of NATO 2009-2014 Received the World Leader Cycle award in 2010.

 Jaap de Hoop Scheffer was a prominent member of the Dutch Christian Democratic Appeal (CDA) political party and served as the Minister of Foreign Affairs in Cabinet Balkenende I and Balkenende II.
 After these Dutch political roles, he was selected as the new Secretary General of NATO, where he served from 5 January 2005 until 1 August 2009.